Join Date: Oct 2010

 -37.5 degrees skew means you stand in front of the dish, facing the dish, then rotate the LNB clockwise 37.5 degrees.
 Or, standing behind the dish, the LNB will be rotated counterclockwise (negative skew).

 That sounds about right for you to hit 61.5W since you are roughly between 92 to 94 degrees W longitude in Arkansas.
 I'm sure you'll get a strong signal with that DN dish.

 Added: 61.5W is a satellite that requires a circular LNB.
 Why would you need to skew a circular LNB?
 Isn't' that only necessary for a linear LNB?

-Strictly a "paper" FTA enthusiast nowadays: all equipment in storage waiting for a new home.
+Strictly a "paper" FTA and OTA enthusiast now: all equipment in storage waiting for a new home.

 Last edited by cyberham; 2012-02-21 at 04:44 PM.